Understanding Tenant Eviction in Belgium (2025)

 Judicial Timelines

 If the tenant refuses to vacate the premises despite the notification, the landlord must initiate legal proceedings.
 The competent court is the Justice of the Peace of the canton where the rented property is located.
-Once the petition is filed, a hearing is generally set within four to six weeks.
+Once the petition is filed, a hearing is generally set within two to four weeks.
 After the hearing, the judge renders a decision, which can be immediate or take a few additional weeks, depending on the case's complexity.

 Execution of Eviction